hueitan/javascript-sdk-design/README.md

 ```
 ### Session

-It's important to know that JavaScript is **not possible** to write Session,
+It's important to know that in JavaScript It is **not possible** to write Session.
-please refer to the server side team to implement Session.
+That is the server responsibility.
+The server side team should implement Session management related use cases.

 A page session lasts for as long as the browser is open and survives over page reloads and restores.
 Opening a page in a new tab or window will cause a new session to be initiated.